Principal Investigator (PI) Eligibility Administrative Procedures

 3.1 Titles Eligible for Automatic PI Status

-Other individuals holding non-academic approved Research Titles (see HOP 7-1020 – Research Titles) or Administrative titles may also qualify for automatic PI status, provided the individual is a paid employee (see table 3.1.A. below for a list of Research and Administrative titles with automatic PI status).
+Other non-tenured professional research titles may also qualify for automatic PI status (see HOP 7-1020 – Research Titles), provided the individual is a paid employee (see Table 3.1.A. below for a list of titles with automatic PI status).

-For those who have automatic PI status, an e-mail must be sent to email@example.com to obtain access to the Research Management System (RMS).
+For those who have automatic PI status, please submit an ERA Help Ticket to obtain access to the Research Management System (RMS).
 Individuals must provide the department name to which their awarded grants will be credited to ensure an accurate unit code is created.

 Exceptions to serve as PI or Co-PI must be requested for: